sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 # Ford selected-action drive-test branch

-This v11 controller restores [curvature-derived C0](ford_curvature_c0_v8.md) and retains direct C0/C1 requests and [continuous C1 PI feedback](ford_c1_minimal_pi.md)
+This v12 controller restores [curvature-derived C0](ford_curvature_c0_v8.md) and retains direct C0/C1 requests and [continuous C1 PI feedback](ford_c1_minimal_pi.md)
 with **P=0.50 and I=0.25**.
 Only integrated tracking error accumulates correction; C0/C1 reflect the current bounded request.
-C0 is now a 7 m circular arc from selected desired curvature.
+C0 defaults to a 7 m circular arc from selected desired curvature.
+An on-device toggle can instead use max(7 m, speed × 1 second).
 [Base C1 overflow allocation to C0](ford_c1_overflow.md) remains.
 It is selectable on **any Ford CAN FD vehicle** through the existing persistent, default-off Sunnylink toggle.
 Offline checks establish software behavior; physical tracking, turn-exit behavior and closed-loop stability remain unvalidated.

-V11 restores the v9 command law after the model-path C0 trial in `5db3e3c9a`.
+V12 retains the v11/v9 command law by default after the model-path C0 trial in `5db3e3c9a`.
 Both base commands use selected, upstream-limited desired curvature.
 The gains remain P=0.50 and I=0.25, and PSCM `LimitReached` handling is unchanged.
 The separate offline experiment that ignores the reached-limit integration block is not included.